tier4/caret_doc/docs/visualization/communication/index.md

     Communication latency is defined as elapsed time from topic message publish to subscription callback execution corresponding to the message.
     Strictly speaking, it is not not only required time from message transmission to reception, but it includes scheduling latency of
 <prettier-ignore-end>

-## Caution

-CARET picks up communication execution if both transmission and corresponding subscription are performed successfully.
-If any failure on communication happens, CARET does not take it into account.
-Communication failure is observed if you check difference between count of publish and that of subscription.
-[The subsection](./publish_subscription.md) will explain it.